Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ## What didn't work

 I tried some other options that <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/WhatDidntWork.md">didn't work</a>.
+I describe them here to avoid others duplicating effort.

 ## License